megakarlach/HL2reUpdate/README.md

 -- On other GPUs, the game will default to 4x MSAA, just like the 20th anniversary version.

 ## Bugs fixed:
+November 16/17, 2024 (Hotfix)
+- Fixed a crash that could occur in some languages when starting a new chapter.
+- UI - Fixed some weapon icon alignment issues at various resolutions.
+- Workshop changes not included since HL2 Update never have one anyway.
 November 16, 2024
 - See changes at: https://www.half-life.com/en/halflife2/20th
 - ReUpdate: Fixed Steam Input support.
 You might need to enable this on Steam first to make sure it's working.
-November 17, 2023
-- Fixed a hang where NPC pathfinding could stall forever
-- Fixed sprinting when using an external controller (This fix would be pointless with HL2 reUPDATE due to Steam Controller being unsupported anyway).

 Previously:
 - Dropship container gun fix which makes the gun possible to turn (broken since 2007 on X360/PS3, and 2010 on PC.
 Fixed in 2022.)